The Silver- Mercury Dental Amalgam Issue Part 2 by

 Physician and Dentist — A Team effort in Treatment

-If there is a strong clinical suspicion that mercury poisoning is your problem, then a dentist (often referred to as a biological dentist) and physician trained in diagnosis and treatment of mercury amalgam toxicity will coordinate their efforts to maximize elimination of this health risk.
+If there is a strong clinical suspicion that mercury poisoning is your problem, then a dentist (often referred to as a biological dentist) and physician trained in the diagnosis and treatment of mercury amalgam toxicity will coordinate their efforts to maximize the elimination of this health risk.

 Prior to dental extraction of the amalgams, the patient is usually given oral chelating agents for a few weeks to help the body eliminate mercury.

 Today, some natural substances have been discovered to have mild to moderate chelating ability with heavy metals.
 Garlic, cilantro, and chlorella are a few.
-Antioxidants such as Vitamin C, glutathione, n-acetyl cysteine, and lipoic acid, such as found in Oxitrol™ and Ortho DTX™ from Orthomolecular are useful adjuncts to any heavy metal detox program.
+Antioxidants such as Vitamin C, glutathione, n-acetyl cysteine, and lipoic acid, such as those found in Oxitrol™ and Ortho DTX™ from Orthomolecular are useful adjuncts to any heavy metal detox program.

 Under a physician’s care newer intravenous chelating agents like calcium- EDTA or DMPS (dimercapto-propanylsulfate) are the most effective agents today at removing mercury from your body.
-This intravenous injection is usually given in the same day following extraction of the dental amalgams.
+This intravenous injection is usually given on the same day following extraction of the dental amalgams.
 Your physician will also need to supplement you with oral minerals after the chelation since these agents will also remove some of the beneficial minerals your body needs, like magnesium, manganese, copper, and zinc.

-Some intestinal bacteria, fungi, and parasites, even viruses, like Helicobacter pylori candida, toxoplasma, and herpes simplex, respectively, will thrive in a mercury enriched environment.
-Performing a comprehensive stool and salivary test will help detect these organisms from a company like Diagnos- Techs™.
+Some intestinal bacteria, fungi, and parasites, even viruses, like Helicobacter pylori candida, toxoplasma, and herpes simplex, respectively, will thrive in a mercury-enriched environment.
+Performing a comprehensive stool and salivary test will help detect these organisms from a company like Diagnos-Techs™.
 Then, in addition to chelation, your physician will design a program at the same time to eliminate these intestinal pathogens.

 Each physician performing heavy metal chelation will design an individual program around your individual medical symptoms and physical findings.
 These treatment protocols are taught specifically to physicians through the American College for the Advancement of Medicine.